armbian/documentation/docs/contribute/datacenter.md

   so a measurement is not just describing whatever port the board happened to land on.
 Throughput itself is measured with iperf3 against a lab-local server, in both directions, on *every* interface rather than just the one the board is managed through.
-The server runs a bank of iperf3 daemons — one test each — so several boards can be measured in parallel instead of queueing behind a single slot.
+The server runs four iperf3 daemons — one test each — so four boards can be measured at once instead of queueing for a single slot.
+Four is what the server's 10 GbE uplink carries: 4 × 2.5 GbE fills it exactly, so the measurements stay honest rather than competing for bandwidth.
 - **Wireless and Bluetooth.** Wi-Fi association and throughput, and Bluetooth controller checks, on boards carrying the radios.
 - **Benchmarks and thermals.** CPU, memory and storage throughput, verification